Jerónimo Martins – Building a culture that drives growth

 Values and behaviours must be designed to drive business growth.
 They must shape a culture that makes the workplace a great place to work for employees and a great brand for customers to do business with.

-Most organisations treat values as a communications exercise.
+Yet, most organisations treat values as a communications exercise.
 They commission a set of words, publish a poster, run a launch event, and declare the job done.
-The words fade.
+However, the words fade.
 The culture doesn’t change.
-And the business loses the one asset that no competitor can replicate: its people, at their best.
+As a result, the business loses the one asset that no competitor can replicate: its people, at their best.

 The Team believes differently.
 Values and behaviours are a strategic lever.
 When defined with rigour, embedded with intent, and measured over time, they shape how decisions are made, how leaders lead, and how employees show up for customers.
 They are not a soft investment.
-They are a commercial one.
+Instead, they are a commercial one.

 Jerónimo Martins understood this.
 And the results speak for themselves.